Nigerians condemn celebration of Ibori’s release - Nigeria Today

 “We do not need people like that in our society any longer.
 They need to be isolated so they don’t corrupt more people,’’ he said.

-In her opinion, Alhaja Aishe Jelil, a civil servant, said the future of the youth who were being used by politicians called for concern.
+In her opinion, Alhaja Aisha Jelil, a civil servant, said the future of the youth who were being used by politicians called for concern.

 “We seem to have lost our values in this society, I wonder what the future holds for our future generations.
 They are celebrating Ibori because they consider him a hero and a role mode,’’ she said.